Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: Discussion Conclusions

-In several cases in this sample, we are applying these halo density models outside of their intended domains.
+We note that we have applied some of these halo density models outside of their intended domains for several halos in the sample.
 The UPP was derived from X-ray and SZ observations of halos with masses above $10^{14}$~\msun, which is not the case for the three groups along the sightline of FRB 20230703A, and within $r < R_{500}$, which is less than the impact factor of the FRB 20231206A sightline.
 Although \cite{arXiv:2305.07080} argue that a UPP-like profile should be accurate out to $3 R_{500}$, the model used here was not fitted to that extent.
 Another factor to consider is that we have not included any IGM or large scale structure component to the DM.
-Recent work by \cite{Hussaini:2025}, \cite{2506.08932}, and \cite{Connor:2024} has shown strong evidence, from localized FRBs, that only about 25\% of baryons are expected to be bound in halos, with the rest in a diffuse IGM and in cosmic filaments.
-Assuming the relation from \cite{Hussaini:2025}, the mean cosmic DMs are 60.8, 110.6, and 137.6~\dmu{} for FRBs 20231206A, 20230703A, and 20230203A, respectively.
+Recent work by \cite{Hussaini:2025}, \cite{2506.08932}, and \cite{Connor:2025} has shown strong evidence, from localized FRBs, that only about 25\% of baryons are expected to be bound in halos, with the rest in a diffuse IGM and in cosmic filaments.
+Assuming the relation from \cite{Hussaini:2025}, the mean cosmic DMs are 61, 111, and 138~\dmu{} for FRBs 20231206A, 20230703A, and 20230203A, respectively.
 In particular, the sightline to FRB 20230703A passes through a known supercluster MSCC-310, along a galaxy filament (Fig.~\ref{fig:0703_slice}).
 Our spherically-symmetric models do not capture the likely anisotropy of this particular system.
 Likewise, Abell 924 shows evidence of being dynamically disturbed, but we have assumed ICM models that assume a system in equilibrium.